 Scroll down to the ATTRIBUTE STATEMENTS (OPTIONAL) section on this same page.
 Add 3 attributes here as shown below, then click Next.

 Name Name Format Value given_name Unspecified user.lastName family_name Unspecified user.lastName Unspecified user.email

 - For the question Are you a customer or a partner? choose I'm an Okta customer adding an internal app.
 Scroll to the bottom (skipping the other optional questions) and click Finish.

 - Now you need to assign your users to the newly created Help Scout app.
 Click the Assignments tab where you can choose to add People or Groups.

 Sign On tab.

 - Toggle Force SAML Sign-in if you want Users to only log in to Help Scout via SSO with Okta.
-Even if this is selected, an Account Owner will always be able to log in to Help Scout with their account password (this is to prevent the Account Owner from getting locked out).
-Don't forget to click the Save button.
+An Account Owner will always be able to log in to Help Scout with their account password to prevent the Account Owner from getting locked out.
+Click the Save button.

-Single Sign-On will now be enabled.
-Users who try to login with an email address for any of the domain(s) provided in step 17, will be taken to Okta to authenticate, and then redirected to Help Scout upon a successful log in.
+You've now enable single sign-on using Okta!
+Users who try to log in with an email address for any of the domain(s) set in step 16 will authenticate with Okta.
+Okta will redirect to Help Scout upon successful authentication.